vojinpredovic/maintenance-tracker/README.md

 ## How it works

-Static "maintenance calorie" calculators rely on population averages (age, height, activity multipliers).
-This app instead learns *your* number from *your* data.

 1. You log daily weigh-ins and calorie intake.
 2. The app fits a **least-squares regression line** to your weight over time, giving a slope in **pounds per day**.
 3. Using the standard **3,500 cal ≈ 1 lb** conversion, that slope becomes a daily energy balance: